-Following legal advice, the Engagement Policy Implementation Statement for the Sopra Steria Retirement Benefits Scheme as at 31 December 2020, which covers the period up until the Plan's investments were transferred out, is included as Appendix 2 to this Report and Financial Statements and also forms part of the Trustee's Report.
+Following legal advice, the Engagement Policy Implementation Statement for the Sopra Steria Retirement Benefits Scheme as at 31 December 2020, which covers the period up until the majority of the Plan's investments were transferred out, is included as Appendix 2 to this Report and Financial Statements and also forms part of the Trustee's Report.

 In accordance with section 35 of the Pensions Act 1995, the Trustee prepared a Statement of Investment Principles.
-This Statement applied from 1 April 2020 until the Plan's assets transferred on 30 September 2020, and summarised how the Trustee:
+This Statement applied from 1 April 2020 until the vast majority of the Plan's assets transferred on 30 September 2020, and summarised how the Trustee:

-- set its investment policy and chose the most suitable types of investments for the Plan, - delegated buying and selling investments to the Plan's investment managers, and - monitored the performance of the Plan's investments.
+- set its investment policy and chose the most suitable types of investments for the Plan; - delegated buying and selling investments to the Plan's investment managers; and - monitored the performance of the Plan's investments.